Antonio-Kim/docs/dotnet/webapi/database/database_setup.md

 ```

 (This does not ask for password when logging in as postgres user.
 Will need to look into why this might be the case).

+## Scaffolding Models using existing database

+There are two approaches to use EF Core:

+1. Database first: a database exists so you build model that matches its structure and features
+2. Code first: No database exists, so you build a model and then use EF core to create a database that matches its structure and features

+The database first approach requires reverse engineering the database, a method called scaffolding.